maikelmclauflin/ElementQuery/README.md

 Arguments for the unit handlers are denoted in the following list.

-0. context: the sensor instance object that is watching the element being resized.
+context: the sensor instance object that is watching the element being resized.
 1. val: the value calculated from the original query.
 This values is common for all units on that element for the same query.
 2. proc: the query handler that calculated the value of val.
 Useful for creating % based queries, such as the one shown below.
 3. el: the element that is being sensed by the sensor.
+4. width: the element's cached width
+4. height: the element's cached height
-4. dims: the cached dimensions of the element being resized by the sensor.
+6. computedStyle: the cached styles of the element being resized by the sensor.
-5. computedStyle: the cached styles of the element being resized by the sensor.
+7. dimensions: the cached dimensions of the element being resized by the sensor.

 The system currently supports the following units: